In Part 1 I showed you how to choose what type of cloth diapers to buy and my favorite way to store dirty cloth diapers- in a wetbag.

 If ever there was a point on this blog that you understood how much I am just like you it’s in regards to laundry.

 I’ve had ammonia, I’ve had stink, I’ve had rashes (well, not me, but my child), I’ve had frustration.

 Several weeks ago I wrote an article called An Open Letter to Natural Detergent Makers.
 I genuinely feel that natural detergents just don’t, or can’t, work in the long run (with most water types).
 I want them to.
-So much so that immediately after that post I exclusively changed all my laundry detergent to Charlie Banana.

 I truly wanted to be proven wrong and have a new natural detergent to use on a regular basis.